 By spring 1878, the Pridham family left Waukegan for Maywood, Illinois.
 This short stay in Waukegan (1871-1878) can make researching an individual immensely difficult, especially when, like Pridham, he was not present for the 1870 or 1880 census.
 However, the fantastic glass negative of Pridham and the People's Drug Store, the Pridham product bottle, and 1874 Waukegan Business Directory all document his time in Waukegan.
 Additionally, historian Elijah Haines included information on Pridham and his "Japanese" product in his Lake County history of 1877.

 But the Pridham story does not end here.
 James Pridham and Jeannette McClasky Pridham's son, Edwin S. (1881-1963), made a place for the name Pridham in American history as the co-founder of Magnavox.

 Edwin was born in Maywood, Illinois, and by 1910, after receiving his degree in electrical engineering from Stanford University, was living in Sacramento, California.
 James and Jeannette Pridham were living in Los Angeles.

 In 1915, they debuted their invention of a public address system and loudspeaker named the "Magnavox," and formed the Magnavox Company with the Sonora Photograph Corp.

 What started out as an attempt to further identify a glass negative of James Pridham and the People's Drug Store turned into a real discovery.
 I was able to follow the Pridham line to Edwin S. Pridham, co-founder of Magnavox, and to identify the second man in the glass negative as James McClasky, a Waukegan druggist and hardware store owner.

-Special thanks for additional research assistance from Beverly Millard of the Waukegan Historical Society's research library, and Al Westerman, volunteer for the Lake County Discovery Museum.
+Special thanks for additional research assistance from Beverly Millard of the Waukegan Historical Society's research library, and Al Westerman, volunteer for the Bess Bower Dunn Museum.